NaheedRayan/Bluetooth-terminal-simple/README.md

 # Requirements:
-  -.arduino
+  1. arduino
-  -.bluetoothmodule HC-05
+  2. bluetoothmodule HC-05
-  -.relay(real life implementation)
+  3. relay(real life implementation)
-  -.Two resistors (1k and 2.2k) for voltage dividing -.led
+  4. Two resistors (1k and 2.2k) for voltage dividing
+  5. led
-  -.breadboard and wire
+  6. breadboard and wire

 # The thing u should know: